Why do Companies use a Share Nominee Account?

 What does the Company do if it is raising funds and would like to hold the shares in a Nominee?

-The Company needs to make investors aware from the outset in the Investment Memorandum that it intends to hold their shares in a share nominee account.
-The investors will need to have completed the full KYC/AML procedures of Goji and Shadow Foundr prior to investing.
-Once the fund raise is completed and when instructed by Goji, the Company will be required to issue or transfer the shares in the Company to the Nominee and issue the share certificate to Goji Nominees 2 Limited (or similar).
+The Company needs to make investors aware from the outset in the Investment Memorandum that it intends to hold their shares in a share nominee account and also the share subscription agreement, where applicable.
+The investors will need to have completed the full KYC/AML procedures of the Custodian and Shadow Foundr prior to investing.
+Once the fund raise is completed and when instructed by the Custodian, the Company will be required to issue or transfer the shares in the Company to the Nominee and issue the share certificate to the Nominee, in this case Shadow (TT) Nominees Limited or similar.

-Can the Company transfer existing shareholders into the nominee?
+Can the Company transfer existing individual shareholders into the nominee?

-If the Company decides retrospectively (after investing) to adopt the nominee share account, especially if shares have already been issued in the name of the investor and share certificates issued; then full KYC/AML checks have to be conducted, share certificates need to be sent back to the nominee and “dematerialised”, shares transferred by stock transfer forms signed by the individual shareholder, and stamp duty potentially paid.
-It is a very administratively complicated procedure, which is why the majority of platforms are insisting that all companies adopt the nominee account from the outset.
+Yes, if the Company decides retrospectively to adopt the nominee share account, especially if shares have already been issued in the name of the investor and share certificates also issued, it is still in theory possible to transfer the Company’s shares to a nominee.
+It can be very administratively arduous procedure, which is why the majority of platforms and EIS funds now insist that all companies adopt the nominee account from the outset, however SF can arrange an onboarding to the Nominee and take care of the administration on the Company’s behalf.

 Shadow Foundr is pleased to be able to offer the share nominee account to investee companies, which significantly reduces a company’s administrative burden, simplifies its cap-table and saves time for founders.